AlaYousef/drf-api-pp5/README.md

 ## Introduction

 Healthy website is a social media platform for healthy cooking recipes.
-This social web app provides users with an opportunity to contact and share information about healthy cooking recipes.
+This social web app provides users with an opportunity to contact and share healthy recipes.
 This social platform targets users who are interested in healthy cooking recipes.
 Each user has the ability to share a post with a recipe title, ingredients and recipe directions so others can apply it easily.
-Users are given the ability also to like, leave comments and bookmarks others recipes.
+Users are given the ability also to interact with these recipes posts by leaving comments, likes and bookmarks others recipes, and to interact with each others by following each others.

-The fully deployed project can be accessed at [Here](https://cooking-pp5-f4e5b26840e2.herokuapp.com/)
+The fully deployed project can be accessed at [Here](https://cooking-pp5-f4e5b26840e2.herokuapp.com/).

 ## User Experience UX